Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Notice

-Treatment for nerve compression can only be determined by your doctor after considering your overall health.
+Nerve compression treatment can only be determined by your doctor after considering your overall health.
 Therefore, do not use this article as a guide to treatment, which can only be determined by a doctor.

 Prevention

-The risk of nerve compression can be minimized by various measures.
+The risk of diseases can be minimized by various measures.

 • A pinched nerve between the ribs can be the result of improper posture.
-The upright position of the body should be thought of both standing and sitting.
+Upright posture should be thought of both standing and sitting.

 • A pinched nerve in the back may be related to weakened back muscles.
-Regular muscle strengthening exercises have a very good effect in the long run.
+Regular exercise to strengthen the muscles has a very good effect in the long run.

 • Adhering to ergonomic principles protects the back, limbs and other parts of the body.
-Examples are an ergonomic keyboard and mouse or a properly positioned computer monitor.
-The height-adjustable chair or table offers many relief positions.
+Examples are an ergonomic keyboard and mouse or a correctly positioned computer monitor.
+A height-adjustable chair or desk offers many relief positions.
 [16]

-In the home environment it is possible not only to take preventive measures, but also to try supportive “self-treatment” in case of difficulties.
+At home it is possible not only to take preventive measures, but also to try supportive “self-treatment” in case of difficulties.

-• The combination of cold and warm compresses promotesblood circulation in the affected area and can relieve pain caused by nerve compression.
+• The combination of cold and warm compresses promotes blood circulation in the affected area and can relieve pain.

 • Raising the legs at the knees relieves pressure on the spine, which helps with nerve compression in the back.